grentank/create-react-ssr-layout/README.md

 # create-react-ssr-layout

-A useful tool to quickly build a basic express server that uses a custom-build SSR engine.
+A useful tool to quickly build a basic express server that uses a custom-built SSR engine.

 ## Installation